AMWA-TV/bcp-002-02/docs/Overview.md

 ## Tagging Distinguishing Information

-Node implementations MUST indicate Distinguishing Information using `asset` tags as defined in the [Tags register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/tags/) of the [NMOS Parameters Registers][NPR] as follows.
+Node implementations MUST indicate Distinguishing Information in the [IS-04][] Node API using `asset` tags as defined in the [Tags register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/tags/) of the [NMOS Parameters Registers][NPR] as follows.

 Node and Device Resources MUST include exactly one value for each of the following tags: